-It is very simple, if you have a commercial property, it is a criminal offence not to have a valid annual Gas Safety Certificate.
+It is very simple, if you have a commercial property with gas appliances, it is a criminal offence not to have a valid annual Gas Safety Certificate.
 We issue these whenever we complete a gas boiler service, so this is the best way to get them.

 What are the regulations?

 About 30 people die every year in the UK through poorly installed or badly maintained gas appliances and flues resulting in deadly carbon monoxide poisoning.
 The Gas Safety (Installation and Use) Regulations 1998 impose duties on users of gas systems to ensure they are safe and suitable for use.
 Full detals can be found at the Government Gas Safety Regulations webpage.

 These duties would include being responsible for the annual servicing and inspection of all in-service gas boilers, fires, heaters and any other type of gas burning equipment or appliance.
 Whether you are a tenant or a landlord, employers or self-employed, if you are responsible for gas appliances, this applies to you.